Mar 26, 2024

 After the pandemic led to a global recession in 2020, the Fed lowered the federal funds rate to 0%.1 This boosted the economy because people could borrow more cheaply, helping them buy more expensive items, including cars and houses.

 Then, these low rates, combined with government stimulus money sent to American households, increased demand dramatically.
 This caused a jump in consumer prices.
 Worried about inflation, the Fed raised the federal funds rate seven times in 2022 to slow the economy.
-In the same way that lowering interest rates resulted in more consumer spending, raising the interest rate reduced spending.
+In the same way that lowering interest rates may result in more consumer spending, raising the interest rate might reduce spending.

-How does the Federal Reserve affect my money?
+How does the Federal Reserve affect your money?

 The Fed’s monetary policy actions are intended to keep inflation at about 2%.
 At the same time, the Fed also tries to balance the economy’s health to keep employment high.
 But the Fed’s actions can also affect your personal finances in other ways.